idaholab/virtual_test_bed/doc/content/htgr/httf/lower_plenum_cfd.md

 ### Nek5000 sase setups style=font-size:125%

-The reader can find the Nek5000 case files and the associated HTTF lower plenum files (through github LFS) in VTB repository.
+The reader can find the Nek5000 case files and the associated HTTF lower plenum mesh files (through github LFS) in VTB repository.
 The mesh information is contained in two files: +httf.re2+ (grid coordinates, sideset ids, etc.) and +httf.co2+ (mesh cell connectivity).
 As for the Nek5000 case files, there are +SIZE+, +httf.par+, +httf.usr+, and two auxiliary files +limits.f+ and +utilities.f+ that hosts various post-processing functions, such as solution monitoring, planar averaging, and so forth.
 +SIZE+ is the metafile to specify primary discretization parameters.
 +httf.usr+ is the script where users specify the boundary conditions, turbulence modeling approach and post-processing.